LR32768/LR32768.github.io/_pages/about.md

 Biography
 ======
-I am a third-year Ph.D. student at the Department of Automation at Tsinghua University, advised by [Prof. Gao Huang](http://www.gaohuang.net/).
+I am a fourth-year Ph.D. student at the Department of Automation at Tsinghua University, advised by [Prof. Gao Huang](http://www.gaohuang.net/).
 Prior to that, I received my Bachelor's degree from Yao Class, the Institute of Interdisciplinary Information Sciences.
 I was lucky to be advised by [Yang Yuan](http://people.iiis.tsinghua.edu.cn/~yuanyang/en.html) for my undergraduate thesis.
 I was also a visiting student at Berkeley BAIR Center in 2019 under the supervision of [Jitendra Malik](https://people.eecs.berkeley.edu/~malik/).

 Research Interest
 ======